U.S. allows Chevron to drill for oil in Venezuela for three more months

 The Treasury Department said the license does not authorize transactions related to shipments of diluents, which Venezuela needs to thin its heavy oil for processing.

-The license also covers oil field service companies Halliburton Co (HAL.N), Schlumberger (SLB.N), GE’s Baker Hughes BHGE.N and Weatherford International.
-All have largely halted operations in Venezuela because of the instability.

-As Venezuela suffers a hyperinflationary economic collapse, some 1,200 oil workers depend on a monthly basket of rice, canned tuna, beans and other products valued at $200 given to them by Chevron, PDVSA’s minority partner at the Petroboscan field in western Zulia state.
-The benefits are not available for most of cash-strapped PDVSA’s 100,000-odd workers, prompting thousands to resign and join the 4 million Venezuelans who have emigrated.
+“President Donald Trump’s 2020 re-election bid could make future extensions increasingly difficult,” said Kevin Book, an analyst at ClearView Energy Partners.
+“The White House may see a strong stand against Maduro as a way to appeal to Latino voters.”

-Reporting by Timothy Gardner and Makini Brice and Luc Cohen in Caracas; Editing by Cynthia Osterman
+Reporting by Timothy Gardner and Makini Brice, Jennifer Hiller in Houston and Luc Cohen in Caracas; Editing by Cynthia Osterman